X-23: 2024–present

 In April 2024, it was announced that Laura would have a starring role in the ongoing series NYX (vol. 2), which began in July 2024 as part of the X-Men: From the Ashes relaunch.
 It was written by Collin Kelly and Jackson Lanzing with art by Francesco Mortarino.
 The new ongoing series centers on Laura and several other mutant young adults – Kamala Khan, Anole, Prodigy and Sophie Cuckoo – attempting to adapt to life in New York City in the post-Krakoan Age.
 Laura's updated Wolverine costume retains "some elements of the usual Wolverine suit, including the yellow and black color scheme", however, it also includes "a sharper cowl with more severe lines and edges" and some streetwear-inspired aspects such as "a cozy athletic jacket-type design on the top".
 Screen Rant highlighted that the "new NYX look blends her classic Wolverine suit with the casual-wear she often sported in her early appearances".
 At SDCC 2024, it was announced that a solo ongoing series focusing on Laura will be spun out of events of NYX.
 Schultz returned to write this series, titled Laura Kinney: Wolverine, with artist Giada Belviso; the first issue was released in December 2024.

 NYX (vol.2) ended with issue #10 in April 2025.
 In May 2025, it was announced that the previously announced New Thunderbolts* ongoing series was retitled to New Avengers (vol. 5); it is written by Sam Humphries with art by Ton Lima and the first issue released in June 2025.
 This team book is led by Bucky Barnes with Laura (as Wolverine), Black Widow, Eddie Brock (as Carnage), the Hulk, Clea Strange, and Namor on the roster.
 Laura is also featured in the three-issue limited series Wolverines & Deadpools, by writer Cody Ziglar and artist Rogê Antônio, with the first issue released in July 2025.
-From October 2025 to December 2025, as part of the upcoming "Age of Revelation" event, Laura headlined the three-issue limited series Laura Kinney: Sabretooth by writer Schultz and artist Valentina Pinti.
-ComicsXF explained this event will have a similar format to previous events such as Age of X-Man (2019) and Sins of Sinister (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".
+From October 2025 to December 2025, as part of the "Age of Revelation" event, Laura headlined the three-issue limited series Laura Kinney: Sabretooth by writer Schultz and artist Valentina Pinti.
+ComicsXF explained this event has a similar format to previous events such as Age of X-Man (2019) and Sins of Sinister (2023) where Marvel shuts "down a bunch of ongoing series" in order to relaunch "them with new names and concepts".

-The DC Comics crossover issue with Marvel, titled Batman/Deadpool #1, is scheduled for release in November 2025.
-It will include a back-up story by Tom Taylor and Bruno Redondo that features a team-up between Laura and Nightwing.
+Batman/Deadpool #1, the DC Comics crossover issue with Marvel, was released in November 2025.
+It includes a back-up story by writer Tom Taylor and artist Bruno Redondo that features a team-up between Laura and Nightwing.

-Starting in February 2026, Laura and Gabby will headline the upcoming ongoing series Generation X-23 as part of the X-Men: Shadows of Tomorrow relaunch.
-It will be written by Jody Houser with art by Jacopo Camagni.
+Starting in February 2026, Laura and Gabby headline the ongoing series Generation X-23 as part of the X-Men: Shadows of Tomorrow relaunch.
+It is written by Jody Houser with art by Jacopo Camagni.
+Following Camagni's death in March 2026, Houser stated that Generation X-23s second issue "is the last full issue drawn by Jacopo", adding that Jacopo "did draw part of #3, and there will be a tribute page with some of his initial designs of the Generated".